akkasali910/lambdadotnet/README.md

 # lambdadotnet
-Example of lambda function using dotnet
+Example of lambda function using dotnet.
+It demonstrates an implementation of a simple AWS lambda function, which call a REST endpoint and save data in a DynamoDB table.

 ## Project
 Let's create the complete project structure.
 Follow these steps: